pzerger/azure-quickstart-templates/learn_chef/README.md

  - Windows Server 2012 R2 non-domain-joined with ChefDK Installed
  - Windows Server 2012 R2 non-domain-joined for use as a Sandbox

+All of the Servers deployed in this template are **Standard_D2** to ensure the deployment takes less than 40 minutes.
+It is possible to deploy smaller VMs using this Template; however **all size possibilities have not been tested!**

 This template requires the following parameters which are preconfigured: